HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 hire cybersecurity experts outsource IT services

-The best general advice for a cybersecurity strategy would be to hire smart, experienced cybersecurity people and place them at positions of authority with respect to product development, IT infrastructure, and vendor choice.
-They can help guide your organization to a solid cybersecurity footprint that is customized and appropriate for your particular business.
+The best general advice for a cybersecurity strategy would be to hire intelligent, experienced cybersecurity people and place them in positions of authority concerning product development, IT infrastructure, and vendor choice.

 1. Steven J.J.
 Weisman, Esq. – Lawyer, Author, College Professor at Bentley University, and Owner of Scamicide